MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/using-player-publisher-data.md

 Player publisher data and player data are structurally identical.

-Player data should be title-specific, while player publisher data should *only* contain information relevant across all of your titles.
+Player data should be *title-specific*, while player publisher data should *only* contain information relevant across all of your titles.